 State legislatures increasingly encourage professors to choose materials with an eye towards cost.
 In Virginia, for example, professors are practically obligated to select “affordable” texts (some costing no more than forty dollars).
 This runs counter to the mandate publishers have to fairly reimburse the artists, authors, songwriters, filmmakers, and other practitioners who earn a living by making this culture possible.
 Faculty are in an impossible position—we want expose students to the rich variety of cultural artifact, but often are limited by financial constraints.
 Unfortunately, the adjudication of these two competing imperatives often makes addressing the accessibility needs of students and faculty even harder.

 Thankfully, publishers such as Vista Higher Learning (VHL) are taking a proactive and consistent approach to accessibility.
-When thinking through an upcoming language course, I was thrilled to learn that VHL has partnered with AIRA, a service that assists students who are blind or have low vision to access their online language learning courses.
+When thinking through a language course this summer, I was thrilled to learn that VHL has partnered with AIRA, a service that assists students who are blind or have low vision to access their online language learning courses.
 At every juncture, it is important to facilitate the learning of languages, a gift that keeps unfolding and brings the world together.
-I am grateful for the personalized attention given to me by my Vista Higher Learning Language Specialist, who is always attentive and willing to troubleshoot with me about the challenges and richness that is a diverse classroom and teaching experience.
-At a time when the world is also thinking through new ways of delivering content (may we find a vaccine for a global pandemic yesterday), Vista Higher Learning is a true leader in its ongoing approach to accessibility and critical webinars that bring us together to learn from one another and imagine collectively what might work best for students.

 - Publishers have a key role to fill in expanding accessibility to all learners.